bd2kccd/causal-cmd/README.md

 x1 x2
 ```

-The first line must say /knowledge The three sections of knowledge are
+The first line of the prior knowledge file must say `/knowledge`.
+And a prior knowledge file consists of three sections:

+- addtemporal - tiers of variables where the first tier preceeds the last.
+Adding a asterisk next to the tier id prohibits edges between tier variables
 - forbiddirect - forbidden edges indicated by a list of pairs of variables
 - requireddirect - required edges indicated by a list of pairs of variables
-- addtemporal - tiers of variables where the first tier preceeds the last.
-Adding a asterisk next to the tier id prohibits edges between tier variables.